MatteoMurcia/authAPI/README.md

 # register

-if you want to test with another user you can create your own user with this method, You can call it using the method **POST** with the path **/auth/logout** and in the body send a json like this:
+if you want to test with another user, you can create your own user with this method.
+You can call it using the method **POST** with the path **/auth/register** and, in the body send a json like this:

 ```json
 {